 Facebook acquired Instagram a few years ago and because of this, all Instagram advertising is done within Facebook Ads Manager.

-When creating the ad, you will have an option to choose a button.
+When creating the ad, you will have the option to choose a button.
 I recommend that you always chose a button for your ad so that the button appears as a bar below the image.
 I also prefer to have a little text on the image (keep this to less than 20% of the image) to really drive home the main call to action for the ad.

 Your visual space is so important.
-I like the use of short and sharp videos for you ads because they give you more capacity to get your message across without relying on your text.
+I like the use of short and sharp videos for your ads because they give you more capacity to get your message across without relying on your text.

 Now that we have a basic framework for our ad formats, I would like to go into further detail about your ad formats.